 Research would take you back to the very first transaction between the Native Americans and the U.S. Government and everything in between then and now.
 The records here are also used to determine where to send the tax bills, where to put utility lines and how to make the best land usage plans and lots more.
 The county appraiser and the county clerk's office depend on the records in our office to accurately reflect the tax role process.

 We record all documents pertaining to the land transactions in the county.
 Some of the documents that are recorded in this office might be deeds, mortgages, mortgages releases, contract, death certificates, financing statements, tax liens, power-of-attorneys, easements, assignments, oil and gas documents, affidavits, plats of additions to the city of Ulysses, military discharge records, corporation records, and cemetery records.

 Once these documents are recorded they show the correct ownership of the land in the entire county.
 Some of the people that research our records are attorneys, financial institutions, real estate people, title insurance companies and buyers and sellers of the properties.
 Most of our records are open for public inspection during regular business hours.

 A copy of all documents recorded in our office is kept here in the Register of Deeds office and microfilm of all of our records is kept in the salt mines at Hutchinson, Kansas.
 Our records are microfilmed each year and taken to the salt mines for safekeeping.

 The Register of Deeds office is also a designated acceptance agency for passport services.
 We accept applications by appointment only, so please call our office for details.

-More information, including filing fees may be obtained by visiting the Kansas Register of Deeds Association’s Web Page.
+See more information, including filing fees by visiting the Kansas Register of Deeds Association Web Page.